-Employees may access the County's Travel Policy electronically or may request a copy from Human Resources.
+Employees may access the County's Travel Policy on the MyHR system or may request a copy from Human Resources.

 Employees are expected to know and comply with the Travel Policy.
 Employees may be subject to disciplinary action for failure to comply with this policy.